The Internet's Shittiest Wizard

 2023-01-19 | #calendar #French Republican Calendar #Ohio #repcal #Repulican Calendar

-Tomorrow is primidi 1 pluviôse an 231, celebrating the spurge-laurel.
-Spurge-laurel doesn’t grow here and that bothers me.
 I love the French Republican Calendar a lot.
 It’s such a beautiful and revolutiponary idea: reclaiming the very framework of time from the gods and kings whose names litter the Gregorian days and months.
 What’s a way to celebrate the saints in a secular manner, in a way for the common person to still understand it.
+On top of that, the saints days were replaced by common Parisian countryside plants and animals as well as common tools that would be familiar to a common person of the time.

 Continue reading 